Skip to main content

 The raw Compose commands use --profile stack-partial-prover because it is the quickstart's main Compose profile.
 The default PROVER_DEV_OVERRIDE=true still runs dev-proof behavior inside that profile.

-Add --profile local-l1 when stopping a stack started with L1_MODE=local.
+Add --profile local-l1 when stopping a stack started in local L1 mode.

 Wipe generated artifacts, Docker volumes, chain data, and deploy caches: